nielsbasjes/logparser/README.md

 Simply type : mvn package
 and the whole thing should build.

-Java, Hadoop & PIG
+Java, Hadoop, PIG & Hive
 ===
 I'm a big user of bigdata tools like pig and Hadoop.
-So in here are also a Hadoop inputformat and a Pig Loader that are wrappers around this library.
+So in here are also a Hadoop inputformat, a Pig Loader and a Hive/HCatalog Serde that are wrappers around this library.

 Usage (Overview)
 ===